Laura Norton-Cruz, LMSW, CLC

 The About section and each Project section of this website provide information about my background.
 I also collaborate with other professionals on contracts and love to work on teams that are diverse in terms of perspectives, life experiences, and skills.

 I have co-facilitated racial equity dialogues (2011 - 2012) and co-designed and co-led trainings on culture and race (2023) with Warren Mairuk Jones (Yup’ik & Gwich’in) and Mark Anaruk (Iñupiaq).
 In many of my previous positions and volunteer roles, I have had the fortune to learn from and collaborate closely with Indigenous leaders, Elders, and culture bearers; these experiences have shaped my approach to everything I do.
-I prefer to collaborate with and share funding with BIPOC colleagues whenever possible.
+I prefer to collaborate with and share funding with BIPOC colleagues and colleagues from other systematically marginalized groups whenever possible.

 The Early Childhood in Alaska Documentary Series Team